Trial End Value Summary in Wispr Flow

 This experience is available on Mac and Windows desktop.

-The modal appears on the last day of your 14-day trial (when one day remains).
+The end-of-trial modal appears on the last day of your 14-day trial (when one day remains).
 The post-trial notification appears during the grace period the next time you dictate.

 The summary does not appear for users on an active paid or enterprise plan.